Can a Judge Deny a Divorce and Issue Marriage Counseling: 2 Times

 Can a judge deny a divorce based on religion?

-For example, in 2014, a judge in Louisiana refused to grant a divorce to a couple because they belonged to the Catholic Church, which does not recognise divorce.
+For example, in 2014, a judge in Louisiana refused to grant a divorce to a couple because they belonged to the Catholic Church, which does not recognize divorce.
 Even though this ruling was overturned on appeal, it shows how religious beliefs and the law can sometimes clash.

 The Supreme Court has ruled that the constitutional right to freedom of religion includes the right to practice or not practice any religion.
 This right trumps any state laws that would favour one religion over another.